codeforamerica/sqs-entity-resolution/README.md

 `LOG_LEVEL` is optional; defaults to `INFO`.

-You can view information about files in the Localstack S3 bucket by visiting this URL:
+You can view information about files in the LocalStack S3 bucket by visiting this URL:

   http://localhost:4566/sqs-senzing-local-export